yurihs/ansible-role-borg-server/README.md

 - Installs BorgBackup.
 - Sets up SSH `authorized_keys` to allow clients to use their repositories (and nothing else).

+Made to work with my other role, [yurihs.borg_client](https://github.com/yurihs/ansible-role-borg-client).

 ## Role variables (default values)